mmistakes/minimal-mistakes/_posts/2016-09-07-TDD-thats-design-done.md

 For many years now there have been internet flame wars about TDD in the software development community.

-Most people I talk involved in software development seem to have strong opinions for or against Test Driven Development and some of the heated discussions on forums have become as passionate as arguments over politics or religion.
+Most people I talk to involved in software development seem to have strong opinions for or against Test Driven Development and some of the heated discussions on forums have become as passionate as arguments over politics or religion.